dharmamitra/dharmamitra-frontend-next/README.md

 ### Locale content update workflow

-**NOTE:** only existing message values can be updated without front-end changes.
-If a new content item/key is needed, this must be synchronized with a coresponding UI update.
+(**¡NOTE!** only existing message values can be updated without front-end changes.
+If a new content item/key is needed, this must be synchronized with a coresponding UI update.)

 1. `git checkout dev`
 2. `git pull`